kckarnige/kckarnige/README.md

-### Heyo, I'm Carnige, an absolute idiot, but big brain when it comes to coding and other crap
+### Heyo, I'm Carnige, an absolute idiot, but wrinkly brain when it comes to coding and other stuff I actually like

 Notable Projects:
 - [OrbitNX - A PHP and HTML GUI for TegraRcmSmash with tools to make hacking and modding a breeze](https://github.com/kckarnige/orbitNX/)